-Ross O’Connor is a Dublin based composer for film and tv .He has worked both at home and abroad on award winning productions.
+Ross O’Connor is a Dublin based composer and song writer for stage, film and tv .He has worked both at home and abroad on award winning productions.

 In 2014 Ross was selected as a participant in the IMRO/RTE/Filmbase Film scoring program.
 Scoring the avant-garde silent film ‘The Goblin Market’ (written and directed by Christopher Whiteside and Madeline Graham) to great acclaim and was aired on both RTE and BBC.
 As part of this program he had the privilege of writing for the ‘RTE Concert Orchestra’.